instead-hub/instead/doc/stead3_en.md

 	fmt.tab(position, [center])

-Pozicija, is a text or numeric parameter.
+_Position_, is a text or numeric parameter.
 If you specify a numeric parameter, it is treated as position in pixels.
 If it is set in a string parameter 'number%', it is perceived as position, expressed in percentage of the width of the output window scene.